ashwinboinala/mysql-pacemaker/README.md

        ```

-4) Auto failover script for pacemaker (pcs-failover.sh), use below script to failover pcs.
+4) Auto failover script for pacemaker (pcs-failover.sh), use below script to failover pcs.(run it on slave)

    ```shell
    #!/bin/sh